 Type I Fibres

-These fibres, also called slow twitch or slow oxidative fibres, contain large amounts of myoglobin, many mitochondria and many blood capillaries.
-Type I fibres are red, split ATP at a slow rate, have a slow contraction velocity, very resistant to fatigue and have a high capacity to generate ATP by oxidative metabolic processes.
-Such fibres are found in large numbers in the postural muscles of the neck.
+Type I fibres are red, split ATP at a slow rate, have a slow contraction velocity, are very resistant to fatigue and have a high capacity to generate ATP by oxidative metabolic processes.
+These fibres, also called slow-twitch or slow oxidative fibres, contain large amounts of myoglobin, mitochondria, and blood capillaries.
+Such fibres are found in large numbers in the neck's postural muscles.

 Type II A Fibres

-These fibres, also called fast twitch or fast oxidative fibres, contain very large amounts of myoglobin, very many mitochondria and very many blood capillaries.
-Type II A fibres are red, have a very high capacity for generating ATP by oxidative metabolic processes, split ATP at a very rapid rate, have a fast contraction velocity and are resistant to fatigue.
+Type II A fibres are red, have a very high capacity for generating ATP by oxidative metabolic processes, split ATP rapidly, have a fast contraction velocity and are resistant to fatigue.
+These fibres also called fast twitch or fast oxidative fibres, contain vast amounts of myoglobin, many mitochondria and blood capillaries.
 Such fibres are infrequently found in humans.

 Type II B Fibres

-These fibres, also called fast twitch or fast glycolytic fibres, contain a low content of myoglobin, relatively few mitochondria, relatively few blood capillaries and large amounts glycogen.
-Type II B fibres are white, geared to generate ATP by anaerobic metabolic processes, not able to supply skeletal muscle fibres continuously with sufficient ATP, fatigue easily, split ATP at a fast rate and have a fast contraction velocity.
+These fibres also called fast twitch or fast glycolytic fibres, contain a low content of myoglobin, relatively few mitochondria, relatively few blood capillaries and large amounts of glycogen.
+Type II B fibres are white, geared to generate ATP by anaerobic metabolic processes, unable to supply skeletal muscle fibres continuously with sufficient ATP, fatigue quickly, split ATP at a fast rate and have a rapid contraction velocity.
 Such fibres are found in large numbers in the muscles of the arms.

 Characteristics of Muscle Types